voxel51/fiftyone/docs/source/cli/index.rst

     optional arguments:
       -h, --help        show this help message and exit -p PATT, --glob-patt PATT
-                        an optional glob pattern of names to return
+                        an optional glob pattern of dataset names to include

 **Examples**